-Incredibly, the ratio of positive or negative ions around us has been shown in multiple studies to have physical and emotional affects, and even decrease depression.
+Incredibly, the ratio of positive or negative ions around us has been shown in multiple studies to have physical and emotional effects, and even decrease depression.
 There are over 50 studies dating back almost 100 years that show negative ions can have a positive impact on your mood.

-Through rapid evaporation, traditional saunas with rocks, high temperatures, and steam (ie. NOT infrared saunas) naturally create an environment of negative ions that have similarly been shown to boost the physical and mental affects of sauna bathing.
+Through rapid evaporation, traditional saunas with rocks, high temperatures, and steam (ie. NOT infrared saunas) naturally create an environment of negative ions that have similarly been shown to boost the physical and mental effects of sauna bathing.

 Negative Ions Effects on Mood